MarianArlt/sddm-chili/README.md

 ### Dependencies

 None.
 Easy as that!
 *(SDDM pulls in Qt5 by default so you usually won't have to install any extra packages.)*

 ### Installing the theme

-Go to [openDesktop.org](https://www.opendesktop.org/p/1214121), download the archive and extract the contents to the theme directory of SDDM *(change the path for the downloaded file if necessary)*:
+[Download the tar archive from openDesktop](https://www.opendesktop.org/p/1214121) and extract the contents to the theme directory of SDDM *(change the path for the downloaded file if necessary)*:
 ```
 $ sudo tar -xzvf ~/Downloads/sddm-chili.tar.gz -C /usr/share/sddm/themes
 ```